 Response: It is unclear what prior enforcement provisions the Grand Jury report references in this recommendation.
 The City's 2018 Ethics Policy, like its current Ethics Policy, is explicitly self-enforcing.
 (Grand Jury Report, Appendix B at p.
 46.)
 Consistent with the practice in an overwhelming majority of Cupertino's peer jurisdictions, the City Council is, and at all recent times has been, responsible for enforcing standards for the behavior and conduct of its own members.
-Councilmembers answer to voters if behavior and conduct is unacceptable.
+To that end, the City Council has directed the City Attorney to investigate and report back to Council regarding other potential violations of the Municipal Code arising out of Council opportunities to correct past Municipal Code violations and prevent future violations.